Hearing date set for October in Rio Tinto class action lawsuit over Bougainville mine

 In February, Bougainville Copper received a five-year extension for its exploration licence for the Panguna copper-gold project on the South Pacific island.

 Rio Tinto gave away its stake in 2016, effectively donating the mine.
-That left the governments of Papua New Guinea and Bougainville with 36.4% each of BCL.
+That left the governments of Papua New Guinea and Bougainville each with 36.4% ownership of BCL.